MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 If you have issues while importing, do a "/reload" or "/script ReloadUI();".
 Check if the group that caused the error was added properly.

+If you need a quick video (No sound) of how to import / setup the TSM from scratch, [click here](https://youtu.be/-iwthyf1_o0).

 > 01/02/2022 Changes
 > - Removed single export file due to the export being too big and causing errors.
 > - Added individual group exports, due to TSM4 Errors